When you underwater a ZZ plant, its stem can get wrinkly. This is because the plant has been underwatered for too long and lacks hydration.

 This is an ideal thing to do when your plant is overwatered and suffering from root rot.

 When you replenish the soil, it gives a new and dry environment to the plant.
 These are the perfect conditions for an affected ZZ plant.
 Therefore, you should consider repotting the plant with a fresh batch of soil.

 As for used soil, you shouldn’t use this soil for any other purpose in your garden.
+You should discard it.

 6. Spray Fungicide On The Affected Plant

 Next thing, spray the fungicide!
 When the conditions turn wet in the soil, it often invites fungus issues.
 So, to avoid further damage, you should use a fungicide to spray on the plant.

 While using the fungicide, make sure you prepare a dilute solution.
 You don’t want to use a strong solution if there isn’t fungus damage on the plant.

 ZZ plant doesn’t like direct sun.

 If you place it in direct sunlight, it will harm the plant.
 The leaves and stems will start shriveling when you keep the plant in such conditions.
 The ideal condition for this plant is indirect or partial sunlight.

 8. Examine The Plant After A Week Or So

-When you are done with all the above steps, you should just wait and see how the plant reacts.
+When you are done with all the above steps, you should wait and see how the plant reacts.

 If needed, you can spray the plant again after a week.
 This should help prevent any possible fungal growth on the plant.

 These are the few things you can do to revive your plant from the wrinkled stem issue.
 But yes, don’t forget to propagate the cuttings.
 It will at least give you hope of having a few new ZZ plants in the garden.

 Here’s how you can prevent this issue entirely –